Warped (song)

-"Warped" is a song by American alternative rock group Red Hot Chili Peppers from their 1995 album, One Hot Minute.
+"Warped" is a song by American alternative rock band Red Hot Chili Peppers from their sixth studio album, One Hot Minute (1995).
 It was released as the first single from the album in August 1995 by Warner Bros.
+Records.
 It is the first track on One Hot Minute, beginning with an unusually quiet intro, before suddenly kicking into a very heavy, crunching riff, and ends with a mellow, melodic outro.
 Anthony Kiedis' vocals are distorted and echoed throughout, and contrast dramatically with the rapping present on the band's previous material, especially on their more fast-paced songs such as this; short lines are stretched to fill an entire measure.
 The musical style is of an unpredictable and unsettling nature, which is generally maintained throughout the entire album.
 The lyrics describe Kiedis' confused feelings about drugs, starting already in the first lines with: "my tendency/for dependency/is offending me".

 Despite being the album's first single, neither the song nor the accompanying video was included on the Red Hot Chili Peppers' Greatest Hits compilation.
 The B-side "Melancholy Mechanics" also appears on the soundtrack to the 1996 movie Twister as well as on the Japanese pressing of One Hot Minute.

 Critical reception

 Pan-European magazine Music & Media described 'Warped' as "powerful" and "a smart move as leadoff single".
 The reviewer added, "Watch out Rage Against the Machine and Dog Eat Dog, as the inventors of the funk-rap-metal crossover are no longer recluses.
 Loud and proud they reclaim their position as leaders."
+Rupert Howe of NME wrote that, despite being produced by "ex-Def Jam giant" Rick Rubin, "Warped" is "merely woeful frat-boy funk punk which repeatedly flexes its hard rock biceps in a vain effort to disguise the complete absence of any kind of song whatsoever."
+Music Week deemed it a "disappointing return" for the band, writing: "This edifice of prog is reluctant to surrender any hidden charms, preferring to make its mark with a profusion of funk-free psychedelic flourishes."
+The Guardian criticized the song and noted that the Chili Peppers "have take the effects-washed psychedelic (tie-dyed, if you will) vocals from one song and mounted them onto the pec-workin' – wait for it – funk-rock backing track from another."

+Chart watcher James Masterton of Dotmusic believed the song was unlikely to build on the Chili Peppers' growing British success, as it is "a typical manic funk workout yet somehow not one that is likely to appeal to radio programmers or record buyers over here."